iretes/GEO-classification/README.md

 | --standardize, --no-standardize | ✔️ | Whether to standardize features (default: False). |
 | --verbose, --no-verbose | ✔️ | Whether to print verbose output (default: False). |

-**NOTE**: The steps above refer to the integration of datasets coming from the same platform, if you want to integrate dataset coming from different platfomrs you need to: 1) annotate the features using the R script `annotate.R` passing as arguments the GEO accesion code (in this case the dataset will be automatically downloaded), the target header and the path to the file to create; 2) run the script `preprocess_annotated.py`, whose arguments are described in the following; 3) run the script `integrate.py`.
+**NOTE**: The steps above refer to the integration of datasets coming from the same platform, if you want to integrate dataset coming from different platfomrs you need to: 1) annotate the features using the R script `annotate.R`, passing as arguments the GEO accesion code (in this case the dataset will be automatically downloaded), the target header and the path to the file to create; 2) run the script `preprocess_annotated.py`, whose arguments are described in the following; 3) run the script `integrate.py`.
 ```
 python preprocess_annotated.py [-h] --dataset dataset [--csv-path CSV-PATH]
                         --pkl-path PKL-PATH